tmuka/mattermost-chrome-app/README.md

 # Mattermost Chrome Web App
 This is a chrome extension that provides a web wrapper to make mattermost chat work like a standalone chrome app so links will open in your main chrome window.

-## To try it
+## To set your own url and try it unpacked
+1. `git clone https://github.com/tmuka/mattermost-chrome-app.git` onto your local machine
+1. edit manifest.json file and update the "urls" and "web_url" lines with your mattermost team url. save changes.
 1. in chrome, open url chrome://extensions/
 2. enable checkmark "Developer mode" (this will let you install an unpacked local extension)
 3. click "Load unpacked extension"
+4. browse to and select the folder you cloned this project into.
-4. that should have added an white icon for "Mattermost Chrome App", right click on it, click "App Info". change from "Open in Tab" to "Open as window", click "Create shortcuts".
+5. that should have added an white icon for "Mattermost Chrome App", right click on it, click "App Info". change from "Open in Tab" to "Open as window", click "Create shortcuts".

+## to pack the extension
+1. in chrome, open url chrome://extensions/
+2. enable checkmark "Developer mode" (this will let you install an unpacked local extension)
+3. click "Pack extension"
+4. click browse for "Extension Root Directory" and select the folder you cloned and configured
+5. click "pack extension", save the file to wherever you want it for installation and sharing

-## To install
+## To install packed extension
 1. in chrome, go to url chrome://apps
 2. open windows explorer, navigate to the folder you saved mattermost_chrome_app.crx file into. drag and drop that file onto the chrome://apps window.
 3. that should have added an white icon for "Mattermost Chrome App", right click on it, click "App Info". change from "Open in Tab" to "Open as window", click "Create shortcuts".